Welcome to Community Rehabilitation Hospital!

 We are here to help you succeed!

 Providing you the best care we can and you having a positive experience are very important to us!
 We hope your stay is pleasant and beneficial and look forward to meeting all your rehabilitation needs at Community Rehabilitation Hospital.
-While you may ask any staff member for information or assistance at any time, please also feel free to contact David Stark, CEO at 317-585-5402 if you have any questions or concerns.
+You may ask any staff member for information or assistance at any time, or if you have any questions or concerns.
 Thank you!